Prajit Kumar Das

 Face-Block.me! - Privacy-Aware Pictures for everyone

-FaceBlock is a proof of concept implementation of a system that can create Privacy-Aware Pictures using smart devices.
-The pervasiveness of Privacy-Aware Pictures could be a right step towards balancing privacy needs and comfort afforded by technology.
-Thus, we can get the best out of Wearable technology without being oblivious about the privacy of those around you.
+FaceBlock was a proof of concept implementation of a system that could create Privacy-Aware Pictures using smart devices.
+The pervasiveness of Privacy-Aware Pictures could have been a right step towards balancing privacy needs and comfort afforded by technology.
+Thus, we could get the best out of Wearable technology without being oblivious about the privacy of those around you.
 Read the blog to find out more Watch the demo video

 Publications